georapbox/canvas-circular-countdown/README.md

 reset() => CanvasCircularCountdown
 ```

-Resets the timer to initial specified duration.
-If `elapsedTime` is provided, the countdown will take this value into consideration.
+Resets the timer to initial specified `duration` extracting the `elapsedTime` if provided.

 ```js
 style(options = {}) => CanvasCircularCountdown